MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 </figure>

 ## Application of Sonification and auditory display
-It can set the eyes free as a replacement of visual information and thereby can serve as a powerful medium for visually impaired people.
+The applicatoiins of sonification is quite diverse.
+It can set the eyes free as a replacement of visual information and serve as a powerful medium for visually impaired people.
 It is very useful in data mining that enable to see hidden patterns/informations.
 It also enable better monitoring of complex processes for eg. in analysis of Epileptic EEG as sonification helps to perceive dynamic changes in brain activity.
 Similarly, vocal EEG sonification helps to learn concepts from experience, measuring EEG of a person while sleeping etc.In the same way, Interactive sonification can substitute or amplify sensory information and can be used in rehabilitation, therapy, skills learning, sports performance etc.

 ## Q&A